scssyworks/letter-scroll/README.md

 # letter-scroll
-Scroll content scrubbing through letters
+Scroll through your alphabetical list by touching letters

 # This package is under developement